 Prayer unites believers.
-Matthew 18:19 shows that cooperative prayer (“if two of you agree…”) brings devastating defeat to the enemy.
-Our MBA Executive, Evangelistic Ministries and Biblical Prayer committees invite our churches to continue to prayer walk every street in Mobile County in 2018.
-We have 31 churches who have completed about 55 pages of the 94 pages in the Keith Street & Road Atlas Map Book.
-Training details, registering and reporting are at prayerwalk.mobilebaptists.org and the hashtag #prayerwalkmobile.
+We are shown in Matthew 18:19 that cooperative prayer (“if two of you agree…”) brings devastating defeat to the enemy.
+Our MBA Executive, Evangelism and Biblical Prayer Committees invite our churches to prayer walk every street in Mobile County through 2018.
+We have 31 churches who have completed about 55 pages of the 94 pages in the Keith’s Map Book.
+Training details, registering and reporting are at prayerwalk.mobilebaptists.org.

 Intercession for the MBA Staff on your Prayer Lists